fedor-rusak/svgGraphViewer/README.md

 * First we render path elements for edges.
 So that they are in background
 * Then we render nodes so they are in foreground
 * When need to move whole thing we can just set special "transform" attribute and be happy!
+* In some cases we need width and height and for now we save it in SVG attributes

 ## History

+## 0.26
+- SVG layer type system introduced.
+New API.
+- Refactoring.
+Camera movement uses typed approach.

 ## 0.25
 - bug fix for clipping svg outside initial view area